Lambda11/let-me-fish/README.md

 ## Notes

-- Stops when you get 10k fishlets (if you want to auto-discard fishlets - reconsider your fishing life in tera, fishlets are the main purpose for fishing after you upgrade your rod... ofc you could use side modules for that like https://github.com/teralove/no-strongboxes and adding fishlet id there)
+- Stops when you get 10k fishlets (if you want to auto-discard fishlets - reconsider your fishing life in tera, fishlets are the main purpose for fishing after you upgrade your rod... ofc you could use side modules for that like https://github.com/teralove/no-strongboxes and adding fishlet id there and a check for amount so it won't delete all fishlets so you won't be able to craft bait)

 - Opcodes are gotten via third-party sources mostly (submitted by users), if there are no opcodes for your region - too bad, you'd have to get em yourself, can't help you here, use https://github.com/Owyn/alex-packet-id-finder or https://github.com/Owyn/debug-logger/